indukrishna572/literate-broccoli/README.md

 # literate-broccoli
-#A countdown timer created using Python-Tkinter Frame - start, pause, resume, or quit!
+#A countdown timer created using Python-Tkinter Frame - start, pause, resume, quit.
+You can do it all!